PetroVoronov/ecoflow-mqtt-to-svitlobot/README.md

         ```

 ## Passing the basic configuration parameters
-Basic configuration parameters, including Ecoflow and Telegram credentials can be passed as environment variables:
+Basic configuration parameters, including Ecoflow and SvitloBot credentials can be passed as environment variables:

 ```sh
 export ECOFLOW_USERNAME=your_ecoflow_username